cbwbuaa/On-the-Worst-Prompt-Performance-of-LLMs/README.md

 ## 📊 Evaluation
 In line with common practice, we use **weighted win-rate** as our performance metric; It uses an **evaluator** to compare the output of the target model against that of a **reference model**, and estimates the winning probability of the target model.
 Specifically, we employ the **gpt4_turbo** model as the evaluator and the reference model.
 We term the model's performance on the original prompt as ```original performance```.
 We also report the ```worst```, ```best```, ```average performances``` across all eleven prompts as well as the ```standard deviation```.
 For each metric, we average the results across all cases.

-To evaluate your own model, get model predictions for each of the paraphrases as well as the original query, and follow the instructions in [AlpacaEval](https://github.com/tatsu-lab/alpaca_eval) to obtain the weighted win-rate.
+To evaluate your own model, get model predictions for each of the paraphrases as well as the original query, and follow the instructions in [AlpacaEval](https://github.com/tatsu-lab/alpaca_eval) to obtain the weighted win-rate or define your own metrics.

 ### Main Results